 - Q What is carbon monoxide?

-- Q How can I tell if I have carbon monoxide in my home?
+- Q How can I prevent carbon monoxide poisoning?

-- Q What should I know about burning charcoal and carbon monoxide poisoning?
+- Q What increases my risk of carbon monoxide poisoning?

 - Q Can carbon monoxide poisoning have complications?

 - Q Does carbon monoxide cause severe poisoning or death?